of our strategic plan to deliver a

 John Moravec asks the questions, what are we educating for?
 What grounded reasons do we have for the current configurations of education?
 What new structures and approaches can meet the needs of 21st century learners?

-presented by Gary Amoroso, Executive Director, MN Association of School Administrators
+presented by Gary Amoroso, Executive Director, Minnesota Association of School Administrators

 The 5% of schools that are said to be failing in America are defining the remaining 95%.
 What does the data really tell us about the 95% of American schools?
 In reality, NAEP scores in 4th and 8th grade reading and math have never been higher than they are today.
 In this video, Gary reviews current data to highlight the need to focus on turning around under-performing schools while being proud of what we have accomplished.